-Signed and dated applications will be processed on a first-come, firstserved basis.
-Applicants must be 18 or over at the time the application is returned in order to be placed on the waiting list.
-The application must be completed and signed by the head of household and all household members over 18 before an applicant can be placed on the waiting list.
+Signed and dated applications will be processed on a first-come, first-served basis.
+The application must be completed and signed by the head of household and all household members 18 and over before an applicant can be placed on the waiting list.
 If an application is not completely answered, the date of it being fully completed will be the date that the application is considered accepted for rental purposes.

 When a completed application is received, the application will then be logged by date and time received and placed on the waiting list.
-When a vacancy at the property exists, or is expected within the next one hundred and twenty (120) days, the verification-selection process will begin immediately for the next applicant on the waiting list in regard to income, assets, and eligible program allowances for certification and Los Robles's references for selection or rejection.
+When a vacancy at the property exists, or is expected within the next one hundred and twenty (120) days, the verification-selection process will begin immediately for the next applicant on the waiting list in regard to income, assets and eligible program allowances for certification and Arbor Court references for selection or denial.

-Notices will be mailed to the first three (3) to five (5) applicants on the list for the particular size unit to be available advising them that if they are still interested in a unit, they should contact the manager within fourteen (14) days from the date of the letter.
+Notices will be mailed to the first three (3) to (5) applicants o the list for the particular size unit to be available advising them that if they are still interested in a unit, they should contact the manager within fourteen (14) days from the date of the letter.
 For those contacted who respond on time, the manager shall arrange a meeting for the interested applicant highest on the waiting list to begin the selection and verification process.
-If they do not respond to telephone calls and/or letters in that fourteen (14) day period, their name shall be removed from the waiting list.
+If they do not respond to telephone calls and /or letters in that fourteen (14) day period, their name shall be removed for the waiting list.